-(3) The 18th century was a period of relatively few extreme drought/flood events, with 3 extreme drought events, 2 extreme flood events and approximately 1 extreme drought or flood event per two decades.
+(3) The 18th century was a period of relatively few extreme drought/flood events, with three extreme drought events, two extreme flood events and approximately one extreme drought or flood event per two decades.
 The sparsity of extreme droughts and floods in this century was reported in a previous study applying historical documents (Wang and Guo, 2010).
-The stalagmite records from Central China and the hydrographic stonework from the Three Gorges area of the Yangtze River also suggested fewer droughts and floods in the 18th century.
-For example, Liu et al. (2011) used high-resolution stalagmite δ18O and high-precision 230 Th dating data from Wanxiang Cave, Wudu County (33°30'N, 104°56'E), and combined with historical drought and flood index series from the surrounding area.
+The stalagmite records from Central China and the hydrographic stone inscription, from the Three Gorges area of the Yangtze River also suggested fewer droughts and floods in the 18th century (Qin et al., 2020).
+Liu et al. (2011) applied the high-resolution stalagmite δ18O and high-precision 230Th dating data from Wanxiang Cave, Wudu County (33°N, 104°E), combined with historical drought and flood index series from the surrounding area, to examine the precipitation variation of the last 500 years at the fringe belt of summer monsoon.
 They found that 1701-1780 was a stable period for precipitation, with above-average precipitation and no extreme drought or flood events.
-Qin et al. (2020) analyzed the frequency of severe drought events in the Yangtze River's upper reaches through the hydrographic stone carvings of Baiheliang stonefish in the Three Gorges Reservoir area (31°03'N, 109°57'E) of the Yangtze River.
+Qin et al. (2020) analyzed the frequency of severe drought events in the Yangtze River's upper reaches through the hydrographic stone inscriptions of Baiheliang stonefish in the Three Gorges Reservoir area (31°N, 109°E) of the Yangtze River.
 They found that there were significantly fewer records of extreme drought events in the 18th century.
-Studies combining ice cores, tree ring index, lake sediments, and historical climate records indicated that the 18th century was a relatively warm period during the Little Ice Age, when temperatures in China began to rise and climatic conditions improved significantly relative to the previous period (Yang et al., 2002).
+Studies combining ice cores, tree rings, lake sediments, and historical climate records indicated that the 18th century was a relatively warm period during the Little Ice Age, when annual mean temperatures in China began to slightly rise and climatic conditions improved significantly relative to the previous period (Yang et al., 2002).

-(4) The 20th century was a common high period of extreme drought/flood events, with 14 extreme droughts and 15 extreme floods occurred, and approximately 1 extreme drought or flood event average 3-4 years.
-Previous studies showed that annual precipitation in the Hanjiang River valley had decreased since 1960, and drought disasters had increased.
+(4) The 20th century was a common period of high-frequent extreme drought/flood events, with 14 extreme droughts and 15 extreme floods occurred, and approximately 1 extreme drought or flood event every 3-4 years.
+Previous studies showed that annual precipitation in the Hanjiang River basin had decreased since 1960, and drought disasters had increased.
 At the same time, flood disasters had become more frequent because precipitation was more concentrated in the summer, and inter-annual fluctuations in precipitation had also increased significantly (Yin et al., 2010).
 For example, floods occurred in the Tangbai River basin, a tributary of the HRB, in 1919 and 1953, but the floods were followed by two months of no rain and then a severe drought (Institute of Geography of Chinese Academy of Sciences, 1957).
-Tree-ring reconstruction studies (Liang et al., 2003; Zhang et al., 2005) indicated that the monsoon precipitation variability in Northern China over the last 100 years has been high, with significant wet and dry changes and widespread extreme drought events.
-Ding et al. (2007) and Ren et al. (2010) pointed out that in the context of global warming, the frequency and intensity of extreme precipitation events and the extent of drought in China increased during the 20th century, especially in the past half-century, the extreme precipitation in Northwest China has increased significantly.
-However, the drought events in Northern China, northeast and
+Tree-ring reconstruction studies (Liang et al., 2003; Zhang et al., 2005) indicated that the monsoon precipitation variability in northern China over the last 100 years has been high, with significant wet and dry changes and widespread extreme drought events.
+Ding et al. (2007) and Ren et al. (2010) pointed out that in the context of global warming, the frequency and intensity of extreme precipitation events and the extent of drought in China increased during the 20th century, and especially in the past half-century, the extreme precipitation in Northwest and Central China has increased significantly.
+However, the drought events in North, Northeast and Southwest China have also increased significantly in frequency and severity.
+The analysis results of this study are in good agreement with the previous research conclusions, but at the same time show the uniqueness of the 20th extreme precipitation change in the history of the last centuries.